Table of Contents

 User Level | Entry-level/Enthusiast |

-Another better camera for astrophotography on the list is Pentax K-70.
-It is capable of working in all-weathers, and it can be appropriate for astronomical shots at a temperature of -10 degrees Celsius.
+Another best camera for astrophotography on the list of astrophotography cameras is the Pentax K-70.
+It is capable of working in all weather, and it can be appropriate for astronomical shots at a temperature of -10 degrees Celsius.
 It has a weather-sealed body that makes it demanding in rough weather conditions.
 It has an adjustable brightness feature in its LCD monitor with an effective resolution of 24.24 Megapixels.
 The night vision red-light function in the display is a plus point for astrophotographers.

-Some advanced features as 4K videos or high frame shots, audio level control are missing from K-70.
+Some advanced features as 4K videos or high frame shots, and audio level control are missing from the K-70.
 No in-camera Wi-Fi features added to K-70 and auto-focus is not up to the mark.
+Still, it is the best camera for night sky photography for Astro-professional or amateur photographers.

 10. Nikon D3400